The Essential Hub of our Financial Planning Community.

 Automated scheduling tools - Artificial Intelligence - workforce transitions - these factors fill schedules and calendars months in advance, so marketing and registration has to happen earlier than in the past to compete for calendar space.

-Even with the right message, the right topic and presenter, the right place and date - understanding which communication channel to use to reach which segment of our professional community changes frequently.
+Even with the right message, topic and presenter, the right place and date - understanding which channel to use to reach which segment of our professional community changes frequently.

 When you have their attention, their presence, the stakes are high, and forgiveness for disappointing events is low.